-Customer or Consumer Public Relations
+Consumer Public Relations

-Customer PR services cover all interactions between an organization and its employees.
+From CPG to consumer tech, customer PR services cover all interactions between an organization and its employees.
 It is a powerful domain of public relations as it’s dedicated solely to increasing the brand’s awareness and building its reputation as a reliable and trustworthy company.
 Consumer relations connect the company to its employees and handle critical aspects to enhance their relationship, such as conducting market research, understanding the concerns and priorities of its customers, and addressing their positive and negative feedback.